todar/VBA-Userform-EventListener/README.md

 As I have time I'll be adding more events and seeing if I have any needed improvements.

 Feel free to do a pull request if you added to it or improved it in any way!

+**Also, I've posted this code on <a href="https://codereview.stackexchange.com/questions/220370/userform-event-listener-and-emitter">codereview</a>.
+Feel free to make suggestions or improvements there as well!**